Shining the Boot | Sarah Bernstein | Granta

 Sarah Bernstein

-On the drive from the airport to his house, a distance of some two hours, my brother admitted that his wife, in collusion with the children, had decamped to Lugano, where her people lived, without a word and so far as he could tell permanently and perhaps even in the dead of night.
+On the drive from the airport to his home, some two hours away, my brother admitted that his wife, in collusion with the children, had decamped to Lugano, where her people lived, without a word and as far as he could tell permanently and perhaps even in the dead of night.
 The match had been doomed from the start, my brother said, as he drove through the rain, they had shared too much about themselves, knew too much about one another for mutual respect to be possible.
-What’s more, he went on, at various times, in alternating turns, he and his wife had committed the most grievous sins against one another, culminating finally in each speaking aloud the terrible truth of the other’s personality, truths they had long known about themselves and about one another, but about which they had come to a tacit agreement never to mention, never to discuss, never to give away the slightest hint that such knowledge existed.
+What’s more, he went on, at various times, in alternating turns, they had committed the most grievous sins against one another, culminating finally in each speaking aloud the terrible truth of the other’s personality, truths they had long known about themselves and about one another, but about which they had come to a tacit agreement never to mention, never to discuss, never to give away the slightest hint that such knowledge existed.
 The wife, knowing the essential flaw in the husband’s heart, must never speak of it; likewise, the awful and indisputable fact of the wife’s character, this too must never be spoken by the husband.
 No, my brother said, not ever.
 Such was the basis of the marital relation.
 I opened the passenger-side window and the wet spring air blew in.
 I watched the passing landscape, the pale, incipient green of something left too long in the dark, I watched the sodden black branches as they passed, and then, yes, came the smell of spring.
 I felt a thrill run through me.

+I recalled my own aborted attempts at intimacy, with men, with women, and all that I had ever come away with was a sense of my essential interchangeability.
+People touched me, when they touched me, with a series of predetermined gestures in no way adapted to me, to my consciousness or sensations, limited though these were, insensible though I surely was.
+I had been so attentive to the particularities of their flesh, a smattering of freckles at the temple, bumps rising on the forearm, had cultivated this attention over time, painstakingly, aware of my inclination, congenital, towards vacancy, and yet this practice of contemplation never got me very far.
+My partners led me through the door, doing things to me they had done to others, doing things to me they could have done to anyone, anybody at all, and to put it plainly I was sure that, in each of their minds, with their eyes closed, they were with someone entirely other, not me – the tender kiss on the hairline, the holding of the back of the head, the grasping of the wrist, none of it was directed at me, all of it was for someone else, from before, some beloved, lost long ago.
+No, I thought, there was nothing I could say to my brother, no advice I could offer or consolation I could provide on the subject.
 All that was required, I felt, was one’s silence.
 Not to speak, not to say.
 That was all.

-I recalled my own aborted attempts at intimacy, with men, with women, and all that I had ever come away with was a sense of my essential interchangeability.
-People touched me, when they touched me, with a series of predetermined gestures in no way adapted to me, to my consciousness or sensations, limited though these were, insensible though I surely was.
-I had been so attentive to the particularities of their flesh, the smattering of freckles at the temple, bumps rising on the forearm, had cultivated this attention over time, painstakingly, aware of my inclination, congenital, towards vacancy, and yet this practice of contemplation never got me very far.
-My partners led me through the door, doing things to me they had done to others, doing things to me they could have done to anyone, any body at all, and in fact I was sure that, in each of their minds, with their eyes closed, they were with someone entirely other, not me – the tender kiss on the hairline, the holding of the back of the head, the grasping of the wrist, none of it was directed at me, all of it was for someone else, from before, some beloved, lost long ago.

-And the children, my brother said, they too had always taken the part of their mother, he could see that now; from birth if not before they had sworn him off, found him ridiculous if not pathetic, a poor father and a sorry excuse for a man.
-In truth, he said, he had long felt these things about himself, if latently, and observing that his wife and children felt it too and expressed it with such vehemence and at times, he had to admit, eloquence (for they were after all a family of readers), he felt almost comforted.
-Although it would perhaps come as a surprise to me, he said, giving me a sidelong glance, since he had been the eldest child, so far as we knew, in any case the most treasured, he had suffered.
-Yes, from childhood onwards, through the teenage years, into adulthood and to this very day, he suffered, and though his suffering had never been suspected by friends or relatives, not even for the most part by himself, he said, running one hand through his hair, still, he knew, he had suffered.
+And the children, my brother said, they too had always taken the part of their mother, he could see that now; from birth if not before they had sworn him off, found him ridiculous or else pathetic, a poor father and a sorry excuse for a man.
+If he was being honest, he had, he said, long felt these things about himself, and observing that his wife and children felt alike and expressed these feelings with such vehemence and at times, he had to admit, eloquence (for they were after all a family of readers), he was almost comforted.
+Although it would perhaps come as a surprise to me, he said with a sidelong glance, since he had been the eldest child, the most treasured, he had suffered.
+Yes, from childhood onwards, through the teenage years, into adulthood and to this very day, he suffered, and although his suffering had never been suspected by friends or relatives, nor even for the most part by himself, he said, running one hand through his think, wavy hair, still, he knew.
+He had suffered.
 It was his truth and he had to speak it, at whatever cost.
-I sat in silence, recalibrating my approach to my brother, pondering his new-found self-awareness, it was clear to me he had, so to speak, found himself, likely with the collaboration of a psychiatric professional of some kind.

-His demands on me, previously involving the undertaking of specific tasks and labours, the fetching or taking away of things, had evolved to more subtle matters of the mind.
+I sat in silence, recalibrating my approach to my brother, pondering his new-found self-awareness, it was clear to me he had, as it were, found himself, likely with the collusion of a psychiatric professional of some kind.
+His demands on me, previously involving the undertaking of specific tasks and labours, the fetching or taking away of various objects, had evolved to more subtle matters of the mind.
 I was well versed in this office, too; throughout my life, people frequently unburdened themselves to me, telling me their most harrowing stories, the most appalling secrets of their inner lives, the whole litany of crimes and violations they had committed against others, and they told it all on the slightest acquaintance, on some occasions within moments of meeting.
 I did not ask for these confessions, I did not welcome them, I merely sat in silence, receiving them from all sides.
-Inevitably and ere long the people who unfolded these revelations were overcome first with regret and subsequently by a swift and silent loathing of me, perfectly understandable in any situation, and especially in this case, they would come to hate me as they had always hated themselves, for possessing this knowledge, for receiving it in the first place, for not doing anything to stop them passing it on, the lifelong loathing they held in their hearts, lifting at last, would attach itself to me for no reason other than my proximity, a certain sympathetic aspect I had, an air perhaps of docility that encouraged them to make these unbearable confessions.
-I knew it all, what to expect, and yet never had managed to stop it, to prevent the forthcoming disclosure.
+Inevitably and ere long the people who unfolded these revelations were overcome first with regret and subsequently by a swift and silent loathing of me, perfectly understandable in any situation, and especially in this case.
+They would come to hate me as they had always hated themselves, for possessing this knowledge, for receiving it in the first place, for not doing anything to stop them passing it on.
+The lifelong loathing they held in their hearts, lifting at last, would attach itself to me for no reason other than my proximity, a certain sympathetic aspect I had, an air perhaps of docility that encouraged them to make these unbearable confessions.
+I knew it all, what to expect, and yet never had managed to stop it, to prevent the coming disclosure.
 From a long way away, I could identify a certain disposition, a slight lean to the left or something in the shoulder, I saw the annihilating confession approaching, and it fixed me in place, rendered me speechless.
-My brother, I knew, could not help but follow this same trajectory, by the set of his jaw as he drove the car and continued to speak, I knew the process was already well underway, and yet, like the others, he too went on speaking, as if compelled, for the duration of the car ride.
+My brother, I knew, could not help but follow this same trajectory; by the set of his jaw as he drove the car and continued to speak, I knew the process was already well under way, and yet, like the others, he too went on speaking, as if compelled, for the duration of the car ride.
 I listened in silence.
 We drove at last through a small township and then beyond it, to my brother’s house at the top of the hill.

 I tried to be good.
 I smiled as I did the bidding of others.
 I did my work and looked perfectly happy, tidy and unobjectionable, shining, shining the boot.
 Kneeling, crouching, toing and froing, standing too for hours at the foot of a bed, later sitting perhaps on the edge of a chair, ankles crossed, thighs apart, a look that should have been an offering.
 I did as I was asked, yes, but the outcome was too often unanticipated.
 Some problem in me people always felt but could not prove.
 What did I give?
 The sword for the sponge.
 Muscular where one would not expect it.
 And then a troubling streak just perceptible, perhaps, in the gaze.
-Since girlhood I had a great sense of injustice, I was always rooting for the underdog, it was a matter of principle.
+Since girlhood I held a great sense of injustice, I was always rooting for the underdog, it was a matter of principle.
 On the question of standing up for what I believed in however I was somewhat less certain, perhaps even weak-willed, what resistance I presented was negligible.
-The difference between me and anyone else was not that I wanted more to be good, it was not even that I was guiltier, but something rather difficult to place, a surface placidity with which I moved through the days, plodding, plodding, what certain teachers had in my youth understood as a kind of idiot impenetrability, who could blame them, the school systems were overburdened, understaffed, and to be frank there were prolonged periods during which time I refused to speak a single word anywhere on the school grounds.
+The difference between me and anyone else was not that I wanted more to be good, it was not even that I was guiltier, no, it was something rather difficult to place, a surface placidity with which I moved through the days, plodding, plodding, what certain teachers had in my youth described as a kind of idiot impenetrability, who could blame them, the school systems were overburdened, understaffed, and to be frank there were prolonged periods during which I refused to speak a single word anywhere on the school grounds.
 It was not a pursuit of affliction so much as an inborn quality, a gravity pulling me low.
-I had learned over the course of my life that there was to people something unpleasant about this opaque kind of inwardness: at any rate the people among whom I was reared demanded legibility – if there was one thing they could not stand it was the obscure, they were not a people much interested in the pursuit of meaning.
-By and by I learned to speak in slow, declarative sentences.
-I limited myself to simple exposition or straightforward and open questions.
-I erred on the side of caution and as a result I developed a reputation for being pliable and easy to use.
-And it is true that when confronted with other people, those other people who tended always to be after the upper hand, my will to powerlessness was brought out, I tended to be deferential, tugging at the proverbial forelock until all my hair fell out.
-This attitude presented its own set of problems, namely that meekness brings out the sadist in people, the atavistic desire to bite at the heels of the runt of the litter.
-As one writer put it, it’s not the meek who inherit the earth, the meek get kicked in the teeth.
+I had learned over the course of my life that there was something unpleasant about this opaque kind of inwardness: at any rate the people among whom I was reared demanded legibility – if there was one thing they could not stand it was the obscure, they were not a people much interested in the pursuit of meaning.

 One morning for instance I stood eating a bowl of cereal by the window.
-In the garden a kite plucked out the intestines of a grey rabbit.
+In my brother’s garden a kite plucked out the intestines of a grey rabbit.
 The rabbit had been alive until as recently as a few seconds before, death had not come swiftly enough for this rabbit, it had struggled.
 I had always loved the countryside, the north, trees in snow, but I had to tell the truth not expected to find quite so much violent death.
 I knew I would have to assimilate this death, even in time come to welcome it.
-My mind turned to the ways human joy, my own pleasure, was subject to death, how various were the ways death threatened to take it away.
+My mind turned often now to the ways human joy, my own pleasure, was subject to death, how various were the ways death threatened to take it away.
 Whenever a branch fell in the forest after a storm, whenever the wind blew smoke back down the chimney, whenever my arm twinged, I thought, by long years of habit, supposing that is death itself?
 I had my boots on, ready to go; I had long ago settled my affairs.
-And still the agony of this rabbit affected me profoundly, I found myself weeping, and yet I could not pull myself away from the window, at a certain point I even raised a pair of binoculars which had been sitting on the sill to my eyes to get a better look at the particulars of the scene.
+Still the agony of this rabbit affected me profoundly, I found myself weeping, and yet I could not pull myself away from the window, at a certain point I even raised a pair of binoculars which had been sitting on the sill to my eyes to get a better look at the particulars of the scene.
 My allegiance became confused.
 Although on the one hand the rabbit was small, fluffy and at a disadvantage, having neither wings nor talons, and although the rabbit looked more familiar to me, who had kept mammals as pets throughout my life, more familiar and even, it seemed, capable of love, or at least of a kind of devotion I might be able to recognise, it was true, I reflected, that the kite had needs, needed to eat, needed perhaps to feed its partner or infant kites, waiting somewhere in a nest, crying out, their survival depending upon it.
 There was also the matter of the rabbit’s prolific relations, rabbits of various stripes could be found darting in and out of the hedgerows at any given moment, while the kites, I felt, without of course being able to prove it, procreated at a much slower rate.
 In taking a side, I thought uneasily, perhaps I ought to take the long view, the survival of the species as a whole.
 That was my problem, I thought, I was always thinking at the level of the individual, in this case the rabbit, the grim scene unfolding before me in the garden as the kite pecked at the belly of the poor beast, initiating a gyration in the corpse or almost corpse of the rabbit, a kind of organy wobbling.

-Image © John Lodder
+Image © Jeanne Menjoulet

 Sarah Bernstein